HolgerHees/cloudsync/README.md

  -l,--list                             List the contents of an backup -n,--name <name>                      Backup name of --backup, --restore, --clean or --list
     --config <path>                    Config file path.
-Default is './config/cloudsync.config' --include <pattern>                Include content of --backup, --restore and --list if the path matches the regex based ^<pattern>$.
-Multiple patterns can be separated with an '|' character.
-    --exclude <pattern>                Exclude content of --backup, --restore and --list if the path matches the regex based ^<pattern>$.
-Multiple patterns can be separated with an '|' character.
-    --followlinks <extern|all|none>    How to handle symbolic links
+Default is './config/cloudsync.config' --followlinks <extern|all|none>    How to handle symbolic links
                                        <extern> - follow symbolic links if the target is outside from the current
                                        directory hierarchy - (default)